Propulsive performance of a windsurf-inspired pitching foil: Conclusion

 \section{Conclusion}

 We experimentally investigated the dynamic response of a foil oscillating about its vertical axis, examining how the mean angle of incidence impacts transient forces.
-Within the studied physical parameter ranges (Table~\ref{tab1}), we discovered the potential to generate lift coefficients nearly double the static values at mean angles of incidence exceeding the static stall angle, with a pronounced dependence on $St_{A}$.
-Moreover, pitching the foil delays the stall angle and increases $\mathrm{C_{L}}$ past the static stall value.
-Up to the static stall angle, the increase in $\mathrm{C_{L}}$ is not primarily governed by $St_{A}$.
-However, for low $\alpha_{m}$ ranges, we observed a classical result where $\mathrm{C_{D}}$ depends on $St_{A}$ and exhibits a drag-propulsion transition.
-The relationship is not singularly determined by frequency, amplitude, or Strouhal number, but rather by their combined interaction, as highlighted by Floryan et al. \cite{Floryan:2017}.
-Drawing an analogy with sailing, particularly windsurfing, we introduced coefficients $\mathrm{C_{drive}}, \ \mathrm{C_{drift}}$ to characterize the forces applied in the boat's frame.
-We found that $\mathrm{C_{drift}}$ depends on $\alpha_{m}$ rather than $St_{A}$, while $\mathrm{C_{drive}}$ demonstrates an increasingly expansive operating range ($\mathrm{C_{drive}}>0$) that grows with $St_{A}$.
-From these observations, we determined the maximal propulsive force and its associated optimal mean incidence angle ($\alpha_{m, \ opti}$) for upwind conditions (AWA $<90^{o}$).
+Within the studied physical parameter ranges (Table~\ref{tab1}), we discovered the potential to generate lift coefficients nearly double the static values at mean angles of incidence exceeding the static stall angle, with a pronounced dependence on St$_{A}$.
+Moreover, pitching the foil delays the stall angle and increases $C_{L}$ past the static stall value.
+Up to the static stall angle, the increase in $C_{L}$ is not primarily governed by St$_{A}$.
+However, for low $\alpha_{m}$ ranges, we observed a classical result where $C_{D}$ depends on St$_{A}$ and exhibits a drag-propulsion transition.
+The relationship is not singularly determined by frequency, amplitude, or Strouhal number, but rather by their combined interaction, as highlighted by Floryan \textit{et al}. \cite{Floryan:2017}.
+Drawing an analogy with sailing, particularly windsurfing, we introduced coefficients $C_{drive}, \ C_{drift}$ to characterize the forces applied in the boat's frame.
+We found that $C_{drift}$ depends on $\alpha_{m}$ rather than St$_{A}$, while $C_{drive}$ demonstrates an increasingly expansive operating range ($C_{drive}>0$) that grows with St$_{A}$.
+From these observations, we determined the maximal propulsive force and its associated optimal mean incidence angle ($\alpha_{\mathrm{m, \ opti}}$) for upwind conditions (AWA $<90^{o}$).
 Critically, studying drive force in conjunction with drift force becomes essential for racing strategic considerations.
 The potential scenarios include either changing position by increasing the drift force or increasing speed without altering course by focusing solely on forward force.
 The final segment of our study presents the coefficient differences between pitching and static conditions, highlighting the performance gains achieved through unsteady propulsion.
+This study was conducted for a symmetrical foil to mimic the sail.
+It would be very interesting to investigate the impact of $\alpha_m$ and St$_A$ on unsteady propulsion for more complex shapes of foil or sail, (for instance asymmetrical or 3D foils) using a load sensor and flow visualization to compare them.
+The flexibility of the foil could be taken into account as well.
+Using a torque sensor on the pitching axis would allow to study the power consumption and the efficiency, which can be used for maintaining over time the pumping maneuver and be linked with the physiological demands.